Sanda (manga): Others

 The middle-aged leader of the St. Nick Pursuit Unit, an elite task force assigned to capture Santa Claus.
 He has a personal grudge against Santa, having fought him several years earlier.
+Despite his animosity towards Santa and discovering he is Sanda's secondary identity, he makes efforts to keep Sanda alive to prevent himself from being executed by Oshibu.